nabilcreates/scripts/README.md

 ## These are raw backup config files (mainly i3)

 # Folder structure
-- ./_config is where all my personal config is
+- ./config is where all my personal config is
-- ./raw is where the raw config files is at (remove all *.backup)
+- ./_raw is where the raw config files is at (remove all *.backup)

+# Install i3 script
+- Just install git and then run the script: sudo bash ./install_i3-gaps.sh

 # Usage
 - ## mv